Physical security: Trends for 2025

 Organizations will prioritize data privacy |

 The global average cost of a data breach hit $4.88 million in 2024.
-This, combined with the fact that 67% of organizations were impacted by industry regulations like NIS2, CCPA/CPRA, and GDPR in the last year means organizations will continue to invest in data protection and industry compliance.
+This—combined with the fact that 67% of organizations were impacted by industry regulations like NIS2, CCPA/CPRA, and GDPR in 2024—means organizations will continue to invest in data protection and industry compliance.
 However, not all physical security systems on the market are built to support these efforts.

-When deploying new systems, IT and physical security teams will choose ones with built-in data protection and privacy tools and that have the latest certification such as SOC 2 Type II, ISO 27001, and ISO/IEC 27017.
-They’ll also look at cloud and hybrid-cloud solutions since upgrades and fixes automatically get pushed to their physical security system—including new cybersecurity and privacy features.
+When deploying new systems, IT and physical security teams will choose ones with built-in data protection and privacy tools and the latest certifications, such as SOC 2 Type II, ISO 27001, and ISO/IEC 27017.
+They’ll also look at cloud and hybrid solutions, which automatically push upgrades and fixes to their physical security system, including new cybersecurity and privacy features.

 BLOG